transmute-industries/my-pass/README.md

 The event data below shows how PGP, Ethereum Smart Contracts and IPFS are used to save encrypted data an immutable audit log.

 See `./test/Integration.spec.js` for how this was generated.
+There are also continious integration tests for the audit log functionality [here](https://travis-ci.org/transmute-industries/my-pass).

 ```
 {